uacaps/BootstrapNotifications/README.md

 BootstrapNotifications
 ======================

 Bootstrap Notifications is a controller extension built with bootstrap for ASP.NET MVC projects.
+It enables you to easily notify your users per request from the controller.

 Installation